jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 This is a bug fix release which fixes bugs related to upgrades from Open Source and Enterprise Chef 11.

-This release also ships openssl 1.0.1p; however, Chef Server was not vulnerable to CVE-2015-1793 since no version of Chef Server shipped the affected versions.
+This release also ships openssl 1.0.1p; however, CINC Server was not vulnerable to CVE-2015-1793 since no version of CINC Server shipped the affected versions.

 ## 12.1.0 (2015-06-18)

-The following items are new since Chef Server 12.0.8 and/or are changes from previous versions.
+The following items are new since CINC Server 12.0.8 and/or are changes from previous versions.
 For specific breakdown of updated components, refer to CHANGELOG.md.